dhbw-ka-tinf22b5-dinder/Dinder-SRS/SoftwareRequirementsSpecification.md

 #### 3.9.1 User Interfaces
 The User interfaces that will be implemented are:
-- Dashboard - lists all open service advertisements
-- Swiping - Makes it possible to swipe though service advertisements
+- Swipe-Page - Makes it possible to swipe though service advertisements
-- Search - Makes it possible to search service advertisements
+- Published Advertisements - Lists all advertisements that were created by the currently logged-in user together with which users swiped on them
+- Swiped Advertisements - Lists all advertisements that were swiped by the logged-in user, together with the status (if they were accepted/denied)
-- Service advertisements Creation - Makes it possible to crate new service advertisements
+- Advertisement Creation - Makes it possible to crate new service advertisements
 - Login - this page is used to log in
 - Register - provides a registration form
-- Profile - Shows the stats of your completed tasks
-- Settings - shows the settings, Changing Password, Email and profile picture is possible

 #### 3.9.2 Hardware Interfaces
 (n/a)

 #### 3.9.3 Software Interfaces
 In the first Stage it will be a Web App.
-In the Future an Android App is possible
+In the Future an Android App is possible.

 #### 3.9.4 Communication Interfaces
 The server and hardware will communicate using the http protocol.